 Instructions

-• Remove chicken on a plate, add 1 cup stock and deglaze the pot.
+• Remove chicken onto a plate, add 1 cup chicken broth and deglaze the pot.
 Press Cancel.

 • Close the lid, set valve to Sealing and Press Manual or Pressure Cook on High for 5 minutes.

-• Open the lid, remove chicken onto a plate and cut into small pieces.
+• After release pressure immediately by turning the valve to Venting (to avoid pasta overcooking).
+Open the lid, remove chicken onto a plate and cut into small pieces.
 Return to the pot.

-• Sprinkle with parsley or basil and preferably serve immediately.
-The best tastes is fresh!
+• Sprinkle chicken and pasta with parsley or basil and serve immediately as it tastes best fresh!

 Notes